Juicing Journal – The First 10 Days

 The original recipe called for 2 large carrots but since we wanted to save a bit, we bought 2.5Kgs of carrots (no large carrots) and used 3 medium ones instead (the largest ones we found inside the package).

 As expected, it tasted like apple juice with a hint of carrot.
 I think you could add some dark greens to this recipe without affecting the flavour.

 This recipe will yield roughly 13 ounces.

-I replaced kale which was listed in the original recipe with mustard leaves because I couldn’t find any kale in the grocery.
+At least for this recipe, I replaced kale with mustard leaves because it couldn’t find any kale in the store.